 One of the prettiest spots on campus is Durham Park, where students can relax and enjoy the school’s one-of-a-kind location in the Appalachian Mountains.
 The Sanford Mall is a second lush spot for socializing and enjoying the weather.
 Among the modern red brick buildings you’ll find the famous statue of the school’s mascot, Yosef.

-28. Michigan Technological University in Houghton, Mich.
+28. Michigan Technological University

 The lakeside Michigan Technological University is one of the great value colleges with beautiful campuses.

 Michigan Technological University is located on the shores of the Keweenaw Waterway, overlooking Portage Lake and just minutes away from Lake Superior.
 This campus is also within close proximity to the school’s very own Mont Ripley ski and snowboard hill, as well as the Portage Lake Golf Course.
 The Tech Trails around campus offer numerous opportunities for hiking, mountain biking, Nordic skiing and snowshoeing.

 Although the campus is comprised of 925 acres, Michigan Tech also owns a 4,000-acre research forest.
 An architectural eye-pleaser on campus is the Rozsa Center for the Performing Arts, which is an 80,000-square-foot structure that was built to resemble the inclined look of the local copper mine hoists and shaft houses.